 This guide provides a better understanding of how to import data into repeatable fields.
 We will cover some important background information, then provide you with an example app from our gallery with which you can use for testing to go through the import process.

 It is important to understand how Fulcrum handles child records.
 Child records are elements of their parent records.
 This is significant for two reasons:

-1) Whenever you are importing child records, the parent record must be represented within the child data file by a column titled
+Whenever you are importing child records, there must be a column in the parent data file called

 An example app that you can use to test this process is our Park Inventory app, which can be found in our App Gallery.
 This app is designed to capture general park information in the parent section and individual feature information in the child section.
 Add This App to your account and create a few parent and child records for testing!